package extensions

 >>> import dev.jsbrucker.result._ >>> val goodResult: Result[String, Int] = Ok(10); >>> val badResult: Result[String, Int] = Err("Some Error") // The `isOk` and `isErr` methods do what they say. >>> goodResult.isOk && !goodResult.isErr true >>> badResult.isErr && !badResult.isOk true // `map` replaces the `Ok` value of a `Result` with the result of the provided function >>> goodResult.map(_ + 1) Ok(11) // `map` leaves an `Err` value of a `Result` as it was, ignoring the provided function >>> badResult.map(_ - 1) Err(Some Error) // Use `andThen` to continue the computation. scala> goodResult.andThen(i => Ok(i == 11)) res0: Result[String, Boolean] = Ok(false) // Use `orElse` to handle the error. scala> badResult.orElse { | case "Anticipated Error" => Ok(0) | case "Some Error" => Err(true) | case _ => Err(false) | } res1: Result[Boolean, Int] = Err(true)

-In addition to working with pattern matching, Result
+In addition to working with pattern matching, Result provides a wide

 variety of different methods.

-The isOk and isErr methods return true
+The isOk and isErr methods return true if

 The isOkAnd and isErrAnd methods take

-in a predicate and return true
+in a predicate and return true if the Result is Ok or Err

-respectively, and the predicate returns true
+respectively, and the predicate returns true when applied to the contained

 value.